-Evan Ritter is a pianist, composer, and pedagogue from Dallas, Texas who is currently based in Rochester, New York.
+Evan Ritter is a pianist, composer, and pedagogue living in Austin, Texas.
 He began piano lessons at the Suzuki Music Institute of Dallas with Dr. Bret Serrin.
-A recent graduate of the Eastman School of Music, Evan received his Bachelor of Music in Piano Performance in addition to the Peter Salaff Prize (‘18) and John Celentano Award (‘17).
-He is currently a double Master’s Degree student at Eastman studying Piano Performance and Literature, and Piano Accompanying and Chamber Music.
-At Eastman, his primary teachers are Dr. Douglas Humpherys and Dr. Jean Barr.
+A graduate of the Eastman School of Music, Evan received his Bachelor of Music in Piano Performance in addition to the Peter Salaff Prize (‘18) and John Celentano Award (‘17).
+He continued his studies at Eastman earning a double Master of Music in Piano Performance and Literature, and Piano Accompanying and Chamber Music.
+At Eastman, his primary teachers were Dr. Douglas Humpherys and Dr. Jean Barr.
 Summer studies have included the Aspen Music Festival and School, Orford Musique, Kneisel Hall Chamber Music Festival, and the Gijon International Piano Festival with teachers including Anton Nel, Robert McDonald, Marc Durand, Logan Skelton, and James Giles.

 Since his debut with orchestra in 2006, Evan has performed with the Plano and Fort Worth Symphonies under the batons of Hector Guzman and Andres Franco, respectively.
 He has received top prizes in competitions including the Sixth International Chopin Youth Piano Competition, WRR Young Artist Piano Competition, Juanita Miller Concerto Competition, Hubbard Chamber Music Competition, Lynn Harrell Concerto Competition and the Fort Worth Symphony Young Artists Competition.